Discover top website trends and insights for 2025

 Learn more about why content maps matter and how to create one with the right tools and templates.

-What is content mapping?
+What is a content map?

 Content mapping is a user experience (UX) design technique.
 Visitors need varying information — product images, FAQs, customer reviews — at each stage of the user journey.
 Pairing site content with user intent creates a more valuable, relevant, and engaging experience for your target audience.

-Content on a website’s landing page, for example, tells visitors about the brand.
-It directs them to other pages that are closer to a conversion goal, such as “Products” or “Services” pages.
 From there, they can get the necessary information before deciding whether this is the product or service they’re after.
 And if they don’t complete a sale, they leave valuable data to show where they dropped off in the process — giving designers and analysts clues about areas they can improve.

-Why is it important to create a content map?
+Why do you need a content map?

 Content mapping gives users the best possible experience by presenting the right content at the right time.
 For example, the size chart for an online clothing store isn’t on the homepage — it’s on individual product pages.
 Customers generally aren’t interested in sizing information before they’re interested in buying.

-Beyond that, think logically about what each page actually needs, versus what you’d like it to have.
+Next, consider what each page actually needs, versus what you’d like it to have.
 If you are an apparel brand that has both a physical and online store, for instance, your physical address and a well-designed navigation bar should be on the homepage rather than a size chart that could instead be included on a product page.

 A practical website content map increases your understanding of buyers’ interests and uses content to drive them toward solutions.
 This step-by-step guide to content mapping will help you get started.